 Nasir is also a popular recipient, and not just from Agron.
 He even gets one from Spartacus himself after being injured during Naevia's rescue.

-High Pressure Blood: Copious amounts of blood sprays and gouts across the screen whenever a gladiator lands a blow, though, even from ostensibly bloodless wounds such as being thumped in the back with an axe shaft.
+High-Pressure Blood: Copious amounts of blood spray and gout across the screen whenever a gladiator lands a blow (even from ostensibly bloodless wounds such as being thumped in the back with an axe shaft).
 However, there's rarely any bleeding afterwards, probably because most of the blood effects are CG.